usccolumbia/tsdnn/README.md

 The package provides two major functions:

-- Train a semi-supervised TSDNN model with a customized dataset.
+- Train a semi-supervised TSDNN classification model with a customized dataset.
-- Predict material synthesizability of new crystals with a pre-trained TSDNN model.
+- Predict material synthesizability and formation energy of new crystals with a pre-trained TSDNN model.

 The following paper describes the details of the CGCNN architecture: